 Category: BMW News

-We ask that you bring your vehicle to our Centre for your planned Service appointment and park in customer parking.
-Please access the Centre at Main Reception where you will be met by a member of staff.
-Your keys will be sanitised and we will wipe down the frequently touched surfaces with a safe disinfecting solution, adding PPE to the interior.
-Likewise, when you return to collect your vehicle from us, we will have done the same.
+We ask that you bring your BMW to our Centre for your planned Service appointment and park in customer parking.
+Please enter at Main Reception where you will be met by a member of staff.
+As a result of social distancing measures and hygiene processes, waiting times may take a little longer than normal.

 The vision becomes reality, as the BMW Vision iNEXT becomes the BMW iX.
 A year before its market launch at the end of 2021, the BMW Group is providing a first look ahead to the future BMW iX, which is currently still in the series development phase.
 The BMW iX is the first model based on a new, modular, scalable future toolkit developed by the BMW Group; its focus is a fresh interpretation of design, sustainability, driving pleasure, versatility and luxury.

 Conceived from the outset for purely electric mobility, the iX sees BMW redefining the successful Sports Activity Vehicle (SAV) concept.
 With its completely newly developed, precise and minimalist design, the BMW iX is the first representative of a trailblazing generation of cars poised to redefine the driving experience, the feeling of interior space and the relationship between a vehicle and those on board.